ZhihaoPENG-CityU/TIP23---EGRC-Net/README.md

 <!--# reviewing work
  # Graph Augmentation Clustering Network
-+ This work is being reviewed, we will release the code soon. --> This work EGRC-Net has been accepted by IEEE Transactions on Image Processing
++ This work is being reviewed, we will release the code soon. --> This work EGRC-Net has been accepted by IEEE Transactions on Image Processing.

 DOI: https://ieeexplore.ieee.org/abstract/document/10326461